ruizhuhuang/dockerfiles/miniconda_r_jupyter/README.md

 # Docker Build Files

-Docker files and shell scripts to build image with latest miniconda, R, Java and Jupyter from centos:7.6.1810.
+Docker files and shell scripts to build a image with latest miniconda, R, Java and Jupyter from centos:7.6.1810.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Install Dockter following the link in the Prerequisites.
+Then build the image.

 ### Prerequisites